 Memory controller is the component that talks to the DRAM directly.
 This component generates the necessary signals (Address/Data/Control) to establish communication with the memory.
-Memory controller can be implemented in code or could be an IP block built in to the silicon.
+Memory controller can be implemented in code or could be an IP block built into the silicon.
 Some FPGAs may not have a physical memory controller inside and the only way to interface DDR is to write code manually that uses FPGA logic resources.
 This takes up valuable space in FPGA logic that could otherwise be used for other purposes and also performance is usually not as good compared to hard IP memory controllers.
-A large number of FPGAs do have built in hard IP memory controllers.
-Usually these FPGAs are more expensive but built in memory controller offers better throughput and less FPGA logic usage.
+A large number of FPGAs do have built-in hard IP memory controllers.
+Usually, these FPGAs are more expensive but built-in memory controller offers better throughput and less FPGA logic usage.

 In most cases where memory controllers are available on silicon, the interface may not be readily usable by the user’s logic.
 In such cases, it is necessary to have a wrapper code that can interface with the memory controller core on one end and present a simple and consistent interface to the user logic.
-Usually wrappers offer an interface consists of a number of ports that can be read/written by the user logic.
+Usually, wrappers offer an interface consists of a number of ports that can be read/written by the user logic.

 User logic is the final piece of the puzzle.
-The user code is the piece that generate, consume data.
+The user code is the piece that generates, consume data.
 While working with the data, user logic may store the data temporarily on SDRAM (or any other memory device for that matter).
 For example, a data logging application running in FPGA may acquire samples from an ADC, store it in SDRAM.
 This data will be read back from the SDRAM and sent to a PC at a later time.

 Tool Version Compatibility and Help

 This article uses Xilinx ISE and EDK version 14.7.
-So the screen shots and directions/commands may be different on your system if you are using a different version.
+So the screenshots and directions/commands may be different on your system if you are using a different version.
 Please adapt the steps mentioned in this article to make it work with your specific tool version.
 The best place to ask questions about ISE, EDK (XPS/SDK), Microblaze and Spartan 6 FPGA is Xilinx community forums at http://forums.xilinx.com/.
 You may optionally open a web case at http://www.xilinx.com/support/clearexpress/websupport.htm.
 Questions specific to Mimas V2 Spartan 6 FPGA Development Board may be asked at our forum or create a ticket if necessary at the Contact Us page.